 In order to prove retaliation, you must first prove that you engaged in a protected activity.
 Some common examples of protected activities include:

-1 Complaints about discrimination in the workplace.
+1 Complaint about discrimination in the workplace.

 2 Providing information when the employer is under investigation.